7 Essential Steps to Grow Your Business in 2021

 2. Take Time to Consider Key Trends

-We may not be heartbroken to see 2020 go, but its hard-learned lessons won’t be forgotten any time soon: most pointing towards critical learnings and pivotal trends for businesses in 2021.
+We may not be heartbroken to see 2020 go, but its hard-learned lessons won’t be forgotten any time soon: most pointing towards critical learnings and key trends for businesses in 2021.
 The ramifications of such a year will be felt well into this year and beyond, so it’s crucial to consider them when preparing for a fruitful 21.
-Let’s take a look at some pandemic-driven shifts that can be a permanent change for better business.
+So let’s take a look at some pandemic-driven shifts that can be a permanent change for better business.

 Customer connection has gone digital.
 From social media platforms to profiles and websites, digital marketing efforts ensure you’re able to leverage one of the most powerful methods to communicating and broadcasting your business - and often, the only connection you can have with isolated consumers.
-Through shutdowns and shifts, your social media channels, website, Google Business profile, and beyond worked overtime to keep your small business top of mind.
+Your social media channels, website, Google Business profile, and beyond worked overtime to keep your small business top of mind through shutdowns and shifts.
 Be sure to carry such learnings and lessons in the new year.
 The importance placed on such platforms and services in 2020 won’t be elevating anytime soon - so ensure your 2021 marketing budget and goal setting entails such a trend!

 Alternative payment options will still be preferred.
 Another trend that is likely to carry well into 2021 and beyond is the role of alternative payment options.
 No-touch payments (think mobile pay or contactless credit cards) are expected to continue increasing across retailers and service providers.